 It’s more of a knowing and being introduced to.

-Add both of these to your game and you’ll improve your vision and play better.
+Add these vision tips to your game and you’ll improve your vision and play better.

 Practice on your own [outside of team practice]